Lightning-AI/pytorch-lightning/docs/source-pytorch/extensions/accelerator.rst

 ---------------------------

 Here is how you create a new Accelerator.
-Let's pretend we want to integrate the fictional XPU accelerator and we have access to its hardware through a library ``xpulib``.
+Let's pretend we want to integrate the fictional YPU accelerator and we have access to its hardware through a library ``ypulib``.

 .. code-block:: python

-    import xpulib
+    import ypulib

-    class XPUAccelerator(Accelerator):
+    class YPUAccelerator(Accelerator):
-        """Experimental support for XPU, optimized for large-scale machine learning."""
+        """Experimental support for YPU, optimized for large-scale machine learning."""

         @staticmethod
         def parse_devices(devices: Any) -> Any: